 At Tupelo Pest Control, we are a local, family-owned company committed to protecting homes and businesses throughout Northeast Mississippi.
 Our team of highly trained technicians undergoes careful screening through background checks and drug testing, ensuring professionalism and trustworthiness.

-Our service plans, Pest Pro, Pest Pro Plus, and Pest Pro Ultimat, offer varying levels of coverage, from general pests to mosquito and rodent control, all backed by thorough inspections and long-term protection strategies.
+We use people-safe, pet-friendly, and environmentally conscious treatments to protect your family, pets, and property, with customized solutions for quarterly general pest maintenance, mosquito reduction, termite inspections, and targeted treatments for specific pests.
+Our service plans, Pest Pro, Pest Pro Plus, and Pest Pro Ultimat, offer different levels of coverage, from general pests to mosquito and rodent control, all backed by thorough inspections and long-term protection strategies.